Foreign Influence in Research

 I have an unpaid researcher or student working in my lab.
 How should I disclose this?

-Scholars, researchers and students working in your lab with direct support from any organization other than WSU must be listed on your Other Support or Current & Pending Support Documents.
+Scholars, researchers and students working in your lab with direct support from any organization other than Wayne State must be listed on your Other Support or Current & Pending Support Documents.

 I have work that is funded through another institution.
 How do I disclose it?